 I only spent a couple of nights – welcomingly cool night – in Monteverde.
 I zip-lined, I drank coffee like my life depended on it and I gorged on chocolates.
 It wasn’t enough.
 I needed to see more, to explore more and so, after I said goodbye to my dad and flew to Miami, then Mexico, the Caribbean and Panama, I wound my way back.
 To this magical, mystical, cloud-covered spot.

-What follows is a culmination of those two trips – a quick, in-passing look and a longer, take-time-to-explore kind of investigation of the attractions in Monteverde.
-What follows is my guide to the best things to do in Monteverde Costa Rica.
+What follows is a culmination of those two trips – a quick, in-passing look and a longer, take-time-to-explore kind of investigation of the attractions.
+What follows is my guide to the best things to do in Monteverde.

 1. Research the Monteverde adventure parks